 Additional file 1: Table S1: Country-years with data available.
-Table S2.
 Categorization of Garbage Codes.
 Table S3.
 Combinations of Age or Sex with Cause of Death Deemed Impossible.
 Table S4.
 Proportion of ICD-10 Deaths Coded to Any Garbage Code by Cause (Leading 15 CSMFs Only).
 Figure S1.
 VS Performance Index and Indicators by Country and Time Period.
 Figure S2.
 Effect of Smoothing.
 (PDF 3 MB)

 Authors’ original submitted files for images

 Below are the links to the authors’ original submitted files for images.

 Cite this article

 Phillips, D.E., Lozano, R., Naghavi, M. et al. A composite metric for assessing data on mortality and causes of death: the vital statistics performance index.
 Popul Health Metrics 12, 14 (2014). https://doi.org/10.1186/1478-7954-12-14

 - Causes of death

 - Civil registration

 - Data quality